eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/object-property-newline/README.md

 # object-property-newline

-This rule permits you to restrict the locations of property specifications in object literals.
+This rule permits you to restrict the locations of property specifications in object literals, destructuring assignments, named imports and exports, type literals, interface declarations and enum declarations.

 ## Rule Details